-- It is quite recommended to solve problems yourself to understand their level of difficulty and find other possible solutions. - Sketches for solutions.
+- It is quite recommended to solve problems yourself to understand their level of difficulty and find other possible solutions.

+- Sketches for solutions.
 Take into account that the sketch, as usual, shows one approach for solution.
-But it may be another or even a few others solutions of the problem.
+But it may be another or even a few ways of the solution of the problem.
 It is usual for the International Astronomy Olympiad that many problems have a few correct approaches to solution.
-It is one of the important difference of our Olympiad from many other International Science Olympiads. - Every problem of theoretical round is to be checked and evaluated by three jury members: two of them check the solution through all papers of the students (of the group) and the third is the native jury member (team leader of the student).
-Translation of solution for two first jury members may be done by the third (native) one.
-There are only two checking if the native jury member is simultaneously "through all of the students" jury member for this problem.
+It is one of the important difference of our Olympiad from many other International Science Olympiads.

+- Every problem of theoretical round is to be checked and evaluated by three jury members: two of them check the solution through all papers of the students (of the group) and the third is the native jury member (team leader of the student).
+Verbal translation of solution for two first jury members may be done by the third (native) one.
+There are only two checkings if the native jury member is simultaneously "through all of the students" jury member for this problem (score of this evaluation considered as "native").